cetz-package/cetz/src/aabb.typ

   panic("Expected array of vectors or bbox dictionary, got: " + repr(pts))
 }

-/// Get the mid-point of an aabb as vector.
+/// Get the mid-point of an AABB as vector.
 ///
-/// - bounds (aabb): The aabb to get the mid-point of.
+/// - bounds (aabb): The AABB to get the mid-point of.
 /// -> vector
 #let mid(bounds) = {
   return vector.scale(vector.add(bounds.low, bounds.high), .5)